 You have defined your KPI set.
-With your airline KPI dashboard you simply want to show, if you’re performing well or not.
+With your airline KPI dashboard, you want to show if you’re performing well or not.

 Use a counter.

-Counters are suitable for displaying exactly one KPI in a bold, unmissable way.
-Ideally, you combine it with a reference value (e.g. the year’s daily average).
+Counters are suitable for the visualization of exactly one KPI in a bold, unmissable way.
+Ideally, you combine it with a reference value (e.g., the year’s daily average).
 Or you add the daily trend.

 As you can see, counters benefit hugely from color-coding.
-The KPI is above the reference or the trend is positive?
-Green color will directly show you.
-Something’s going wrong?
-In this case nothing attracts as much attention as a red counter.
+Is the KPI above the reference, or is the trend positive?
+The green color will directly show you.
+Is something going wrong?
+In this case, nothing attracts as much attention as a red counter.

 # 2 Donut

-Another way to display one single KPI are donuts.
-They are obviously not as eye-catching as counters.
+Another way to display one single KPI is donuts.
+They are not as eye-catching as counters.
 However, thanks to its unique shape, value changes in a donut are easier to track and evaluate.

-Consider choosing donuts over counters if your KPI is able to reach a maximum.
+Consider choosing donuts over counters if your KPI can reach a maximum.
 This is the case for

 - goal fulfilment tracking (e.g. 34 of 90 flights departed).